 The requirements of 3.4.2 do not apply.
 A car door or gate is not required but may be provided.
-Each door or gate when provided on a power dumbwaiter shall be equipped with a contact that will prevent operation of the driving machine, unless the door or gate panel(s) are in the closed position.
+When provided on a power dumbwaiter, each door or gate shall be equipped with a contact that will prevent operation of the driving machine unless the door or gate panels are in the closed position.